Xi-Gong/Plants-Vs-Zombies/README.md

 ## Documentation
 The `docs` folder contain the chinese documentation, making it easy to quickly understand the project.
 English documentation currently is unavailable.

-## Development In Progress
-Due to time constraints, features such as game progress saving and level unlocking are still under development.
-Additionally, considering the project's scale, further adjustments will be made in the future.

 ## Contacts
 **QQ: 1712475147** <br>